 Setup your development store and get the required gems

 To become a Shopify Partner register here for your free Shopify Partner account.
-As a Shopify Partner, you gain access to the Partners dashboard where you can create development stores.
+As a Shopify Partner, you gain access to the Partner Dashboard where you can create development stores.
 To create a development store, navigate to the "Development stores" tab and click Create a new development store.

 Open up your development store and populate it with Orders, Customers, Products, etc. — whatever you may need to properly develop your app.